-- Jeans: It gets very hot in Bali, the last thing you will want to wear is jeans that cling to your skin.
+- Jeans: It gets hot in Bali, and the last thing you will want to wear is jeans that cling to your skin.

-- Dark clothing: Same thing goes for dark clothing.
+- Dark clothing: The same thing goes for dark clothing.
 Hot sun mixed with black shirts is no good.

 - Too many clothes: Like I mentioned getting your laundry done is a great deal in Bali.
-A huge basket of clothes cost us less than $5 to have it washed, dried, and folded.
-I would rather pay that any day than have too many clothes on me.
+A huge basket of clothes costs us less than $8 to wash, dry, and fold.
+I would rather pay for that any day than have too many clothes on me.

 - An international data plan: Data is very cheap in Bali.
 Don’t pay for an international data plan or roaming.
 Instead, ask your hotel or guesthouse where to pick up a sim card and put data on that.
-We were paying about $10 for 20 GB of data.
+We paid about $10 for 20 GB of data.

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Find Cheap Flights: Sign up for Going (formerly Scotts Cheap Flights) to get notified when prices get ultra low.

 - Travel Adapter: Make sure you find a good adapter to keep your personal electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.

 - Travel Backpack: We like the Nomatic Travel Backpack for our travels.
 Check the price here.